ItsDoctorLeaf/reduxbot/README.md

 So you want to use all the cool commands?
 This area below is a quick description of each command, what it does, and how to use it.

 ### /create-ally
 This command adds an ally to the list, so that when you do the /allies command, the information appears.
-Great for new members of your team to check what they do
+Great for new members of your team to check what they do<br />
 [name] = The name of the nation/team <br />
 [leader] = The person who is incharge of the group <br />
 [location] = The general location of the group <br />